Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 Neither of those were smells a man ever forgot.
 But that alone wasn’t enough to drive a gaoian totally feral.

 Whatever.
 He didn’t have *time* for thinking it through.
 But he had what he needed.
 He threw the vial away and stood up.
-“Morwk!
+"Morwk!
 How fast can we scrub the air on the station?
-We need to filter something out!”
+We need to filter something out!"

-*”Why?”*
+*"Why?"*

-“Wh--because *Bruuk!”* Jesus *wept,* ETs could be slow.
-“Get the smell out of the air!”
+"Wh--because *Bruuk!"* Jesus *wept,* ETs could be slow.
+"Get the smell out of the air!"

-“Uh….Faster to vent and replace from reserve.
-But, of course, we’ll have no guarantee that he’s somewhere safe if we do that—”
+"Uh….Faster to vent and replace from reserve.
+But, of course, we’ll have no guarantee that he’s somewhere safe if we do that—"

-“Morwk! *How long?!”*
+"Morwk! *How long?!"*

-“If I start now...three hours.”
+"If I start now...three hours."

 Shit.

-“Okay.
+"Okay.
 Moj, get back on the ship.
 Everyone get ready to run like Hell.
-I’m gonna find Bruuk.”
+I’m gonna find Bruuk."

 Dora was a little quicker on the uptake than Morwk.
-“That scent is on your hands, Ian,” she pointed out, as Moj nodded and lumbered back toward the airlock, through the sea of broken drones they’d left in their wake.
+"That scent is on your hands, Ian," she pointed out, as Moj nodded and lumbered back toward the airlock, through the sea of broken drones they’d left in their wake.

 Ian went the other way, following Bruuk deeper into the ship.
-“Fuck all I can do about that.
-Not with *his* nose.”
+"Fuck all I can do about that.
+Not with *his* nose."

-“...Good luck.”
+"...Good luck."

 Ian grunted an affirmative, mostly for himself.
 He was going to need a *lot* of that, now.
 Of all the ways this day could have gone from fucked-up to worse...